immunant/c2rust/README.md

 [crates.io]: https://crates.io/crates/c2rust
 [Rustc Version]: https://img.shields.io/badge/rustc-nightly--2019--12--05-lightgrey.svg "Rustc nightly-2019-12-05"

 C2Rust helps you migrate C99-compliant code to Rust.
 The [translator](c2rust-transpile) (or transpiler) produces unsafe Rust code that closely mirrors the input C code.
 The primary goal of the translator is to preserve functionality; test suites should continue to pass after translation.
 Generating safe and idiomatic Rust code from C ultimately requires manual effort.
 However, we are building a scriptable [refactoring tool](c2rust-refactor) that reduces the tedium of doing so.
-You can also [cross-check](cross-checks) the translated code against the original ([tutorial](docs/cross-check-tutorial.md)).

 Here's the big picture: